efast616/ECE434/hw06/README.md

 11. the external event can start sooner because of the irq threads this is due to threads being able to be preempted

-For the plots I used the command
+For the plots I used the folowing command as a load

 	stress --cpu 1 --io 1 --vm 1